 -Sand down the edges to make sure there smooth

--If there are any holes that have naturally occurred in the plywood, you can use putty or Liquid Rubber Canada Waterproof Sealant to fill them in.
+-If there are any knots that have naturally occurred in the plywood or screw holes from assembly, you can use water based wood filler to fill them in.

 -Label each panel bottom, top, side etc. so you know which piece goes where.